Check out the latest information and advice on coronavirus (COVID-19).

-Interactive Policies Map - The Council's interactive Policies Map illustrates how the policies in the Local Plan Part 1 and the City of Derby Local Plan Review affect different parts of the City.
+Interactive Policies Map - Our interactive Policies Map illustrates how the policies in the Local Plan Part 1 and the City of Derby Local Plan Review affect different parts of the city.
 Use the link to view useful information and links to relevant policies.

-Information relating to the examination can be found on the Local Plan, Part 1 Core Strategy Examination webpage.
+Information relating to the examination can be found on the Local Plan, Part 1 Core Strategy Examination page.